zielesny/MSC/README.md

 - ***installation*** - contains the installation folder *MSC_1.0* to be copied to a local machine for MSC execution.
   - Note, that an additional JDK download is necessary (see [instructions](https://github.com/zielesny/MSC/blob/master/installation/MSC_1.0/jdk-11.0.2/JDK%20download%20info.txt) in subdirectory *JDK-11.0.2*).

-  - For a guided installation look at the [installation guide](https://github.com/zielesny/MSC/blob/master/Tutorial/MSC_Installation_Guide.pdf) in the *Tutorial* folder
+  - For a guided installation look at the [installation guide](https://github.com/zielesny/MSC/blob/master/Tutorial/MSC_Installation_Guide.pdf) in the *Tutorials* folder

 - ***Gradle Project for Netbeans*** - a Gradle project that can be compiled and run with Gradle, the Netbeans IDE or any other IDE that supports Gradle (JDK 11 or higher is needed)